 Let’s take a quick look at a chart from treasury.gov, and I want you to understand what’s happening on with interest rates.
 We have the 1 Month interest rate on May 1st at 0.67%.
 By the end of the month you’ll see that interest rate ticked up to 0.86% that’s almost a 0.2% increase in just a month.
 In the 3 Month Treasuries we saw the same phenomenon, 0.83% on May 1st, up to 0.98% at the end of the month.

 Let’s fast-forward to the 10 Year Treasury.
 The 10 Year Treasury at the beginning of the month was at 2.33% and at the end of the month was at 2.21%.
 Even if you look at the 30 Year Treasury, it was at 3% at the beginning of the month, it was at 2.87% at the end of the month.

 What this is telling us is that the bond market truly believes that there is no inflation in sight.
 Seeing the increase in the short-term treasuries, that’s coming from The Fed speaking about raising rates twice this year, but remember The Fed only controls the overnight lending rate.
 So, it’s the ultra-short-end of the treasury market that The Fed controls.

 The only way we’re going to see that 10 Year, 20 Year, or 30 Year Treasury start to tick up is if we start to see the economy really beginning to gain traction and start to see some threats of inflation.
 For now, I would say we have pretty smooth sailing in the fixed-income bond market today, and as I stated earlier I think that things look really solid as far as the economy goes.

 Thanks again for taking the time to join me, I hope you found the information useful.
-As always, if you have any questions at all make sure you contact us by filling out the form below or calling us at 913-393-100 and we’ll look forward to seeing you in our offices soon.
+As always, if you have any questions at all make sure you contact us by scheduling a complimentary consultation below or calling us at 913-393-100 and we’ll look forward to seeing you in our offices soon.

 Founder & CEO